Illness at School and When to Keep Your Child At Home

 - Communicable illnesses for which you have been advised to keep your child out of school until cleared to return by the county health department or your child’s doctor.

-To minimize the spread of illness among students, report communicable diseases such as influenza, measles, whooping cough, hepatitis A, tuberculosis, chickenpox, etc. to the school nurse immediately.
+To minimize the spread of illness among students, report communicable diseases such as COVID-19, influenza, measles, whooping cough, hepatitis A, tuberculosis, chickenpox, etc. to the school nurse immediately.

 Iowa law requires a parent to verify proper immunization against diphtheria, tetanus, pertussis, polio, measles, mumps, rubella, hepatitis B and varicella to enroll in school.
 At least one dose of each immunization must be given before starting school.
 If your child has not received all of the following immunizations, you will need to work with the school nurse and their health care provider to set up a “catch-up” schedule.